 Are we onto something here?
 It appears that the amount of time someone spends on social media doesn’t necessarily predict poor mental health, it’s only the activity type which matters.
 Considering how fresh the research is and the fact that no cohort exists today whose social media use can be assessed for lifetime influences, it’s too early to blame the type of social media activity for poor mental health.
 One example of the problems in finding a causal link is how participants are recruited.
 In a study on Korean students who were recruited via advertisement fliers across a university showed that depressed individuals were less likely to have social media social engagement like location tagging and Facebook friends.
 The mode of recruiting may create a selection or survivorship bias where those extremely passive in real-life might not participate.

-A systematic research review paper from 2019 suggests that the time spent on social media, the type of user activity, the investment in social media use, and the level of social media addiction are associated with psychological distress, depression, and anxiety.
+A systematic research review paper from 2019 suggests that the time spent on social media, the type of user activity, the investment in social media use, and the level of social media addiction are associated with psychological distress, depression, and anxiety in adolescents.
 A review from 2014, that is up until 5 years ago, concluded that there is no evidence that social media use causes depression; but many possibilities exist where there are feedback loops between the two.

 Social media use can create many opportunities for jealousy and comparing with other peers only to judge oneself on that comparison.
 Social media use also permits modifying self-presentation to a great extent.
 We see this behavior as typing and retyping a status message on Facebook or taking time to consciously think about how and what to reply after reading a comment notification.
+This could lead to deliberate bragging on social media which not only affects the bragger but also the ones who are viewing it.

 One potent mechanism in how social media use is associated with depression is given by Yvonne Kelly, Afshin Zilanawala, Cara Booker, and Amanda Sacker.
 The study analyzed social media activity and its role in depression in a nationally representative UK Millenial sample of 11,000 adolescents (1:1 male-female ratio).